philipp838/Speech-jokey/README.md

 # Speech Jokey

-This project is about building an application which synthesises speech from user-provided text.
+This project is about building an application which synthesizes speech from user-provided text.
 The application is written in Python and uses the [Kivy](https://kivy.org/#home) framework for the user interface.

-Encoding intonation and emotions remains a significant challenge in the Assistive Technology Text-To-Speach field, which if overcome could definitely enhance the communication experience for people with speech impairment.
+Implementing intonations and emotions is still a significant challenge in the Assistive Technology applications of Text-To-Speech, but it would definitely enhance the communication experience for people with speech impairment.
 The aim of Speech Jokey is therefore to allow people with communication difficulties to interact with more intonation, emotions and emphasis pauses.
 In addition, the application is specifically designed to be used with eye tracking systems, facilitating the positioning of the cursor between lines and words of a text.

-We envision the application to be used as a means to become DJ of your preferred voice, hence the name speech jokey.
-With the application you'll be creating synthesized speech from your own provided text.
+Like a DJ, this application allows you to create your own text with impressive emotions, different intonations and meaningful pauses as voice output just the way you like it, which explains the name Speech Jokey.

 The designed logo for the application is currently: